-Immerse yourself in culture, food, and entertainment at the Greek Festival, a Columbus Labor Day tradition for decades.
-The four-day celebration is on from Friday through Monday of Labor Day Weekend at the Annunciation Greek Orthodox Cathedral, on Goodale Boulevard and High Street.
-Immerse yourself in Greek culture, food, and entertainment.
-Get ready to taste traditional Greek food like dolmades, pastitsio, moussaka, keftedes, gyros, tyropita, and baklava sundaes, or even try a cooking lesson.
+Immerse yourself in culture, food, and entertainment at the Greek Festival, a Columbus Labor Day tradition for almost 50 years.
+The four-day celebration goes from Friday through Monday of Labor Day weekend at the Annunciation Greek Orthodox Cathedral, on Goodale Boulevard and High Street.
+It's worth a visit just to eat your way through the festival; taste traditional food from Greece like dolmades, pastitsio, moussaka, keftedes, gyros, and baklava sundaes, or even try a cooking lesson.

-It's worth a visit just to eat your way through the festival, and all food stands take both cash and credit card.
-You'll also find jewelry, clothing, and art objects imported from Greece in festival shops, as well as packaged Greek food to buy.
-Dancers perform Greek moves to the festival's bouzouki music in full traditional dress, and they'll teach you how to dance.
-You can also take a tour of the cathedral to learn about its impressive mosaics and marble.
+You'll also find jewelry, clothing, and art objects imported from the European country, as well as packaged Greek food to buy.
+Folk dancers perform to the festival's bouzouki music in traditional dress, and they'll teach you how to dance.
+In addition, you can take a tour of the cathedral to learn about its impressive mosaics and marble.

 Running since 1983, the Upper Arlington Labor Day Arts Festival is one of the top events of the weekend in the region.
 Located in Northam Park in Upper Arlington, Ohio, the blind-juried arts festival is about a 10-minute drive from Columbus.
 Roughly 200 local, regional, and national artists set up at the event to sell their wares, which are made from a diversity of media.
 As you peruse the works of art, make sure to stop for a bite to eat from the many food vendors and check out performances from local musicians on the festival's two stages.
 This one-day event held on Labor Day itself often attracts over 25,000 people.